A beauty pro employs what she learned in a class about facial techniques for estheticians for her new client.

 As your service menu expands to include more advanced facial treatments, it’s important to make sure your coverage keeps up with the services you offer.

-How Estheticians Choose the Right Facial Services
+How Estheticians Can Choose the Right Facial Techniques

-Choosing the right facial services isn’t about following a set routine.
+Choosing the right facial techniques isn’t about following a set routine.
 It comes down to reading the skin in front of you and adjusting based on what’s actually happening, not just what the client booked.

 A consultation with questions and skin analysis usually sets the direction.
 Skin type, current condition, and client-specific needs all play a role, along with what the skin can reasonably tolerate that day.

-Skin type and current condition:Dry, oily, sensitive, or combination skin all respond differently to exfoliation, extractions, and active ingredients.
+• Skin type and current condition: Dry, oily, sensitive, or combination skin all respond differently to exfoliation, extractions, and active ingredients.
 A client with breakouts and irritation may need a different approach than someone dealing with dull skin, uneven texture, or dehydration, even if both booked the same facial.

-Specific concerns:Acne, pigmentation, acne scarring, texture, and signs of aging each call for different treatment strategies.
+• Specific concerns: Acne, pigmentation, acne scarring, texture, and signs of aging each call for different treatment strategies.
 In many cases, clients are dealing with a mix of concerns at the same time, so treatments are chosen in a way that supports the skin without overwhelming it.

-Treatment room reality:Not every service fits every appointment.
+• Treatment room reality: Not every service fits every appointment.
 Time, equipment, and how the skin responds during the service all influence what actually gets done, especially if signs of sensitivity or stress begin to show.

-Experience and scope:A licensed esthetician builds services over time.
+• Experience and scope: A licensed esthetician builds services over time.
 Advanced treatments like chemical peels or microdermabrasion require additional training and a clear understanding of when to use them and when to hold back.

-Practical techniques in the treatment room:
+Practical Techniques in the Treatment Room

 • Use a magnifying lamp and tactile assessment during skin analysis to check for dehydration versus congestion before choosing exfoliation depth